 Basic Format

 Lastname, F. M. (YEAR).
 Title of article.
-Title of Journal, volume(issue if available)pages.
+Title of Journal, volume(issue if available), page range or article number.
 DOI

 Reference List